nhselect/cypmh-comms-toolbox/content/sections/conclusion.md

 createdAt: 2022-10-25T13:37:26.282Z
 updatedAt: 2022-10-25T13:37:26.290Z
 ---
 Need some support in using communication tools?
-See our communication tools section for great video guides and easy to follow tips. (link back to CYPMH site)
+[See our communication tools section](https://www.e-lfh.org.uk/programmes/cypmh_in_acute_settings/) for great video guides and easy to follow tips.

-For further information and comments please email ltlc@hee.nhs.uk
+For further information and comments please email learningnetwork@nhselect.org.uk

 ## Acknowledgements